Yoga >> Yoga Therapy >> Obsessive Compulsive Disorder

 Obsessive Compulsive Disorder

 Obsessive Compulsive Disorder, according to Yoga therapy is a psychosomatic problem.
 Fears, trepidations, doubts, apprehensions, misgivings, worries, anxieties and superstitions all are common in daily life.

 But, when these things like hours of hand washing or such as driving around and around the block to check that an accident didn't take place make become too much and make no sense at all.
+In such cases a diagnosis of Obsessive Compulsive Disorder (OCD) is done.

+In this condition, it is as if one’s brain is stuck on a particular thought or urges that it just can't release.
 Oftentimes, folks suffering form Obsessive Compulsive Disorder (OCD) say the symptoms feel something like mental hiccups which refuse to go away.
 Obsessive Compulsive Disorder (OCD) is a medical brain disorder which produces problems in information processing.
 It is not the sufferer’s fault.
 Nor is it the result of a "weak" or unstable personality.

 Prior to the advent of modern medical advances and cognitive behavior therapy, Obsessive Compulsive Disorder (OCD) was usually believed incurable.
 A lot of folks suffering from Obsessive Compulsive Disorder continued to suffer, in spite of years of psychotherapy.
-Usually persons suffering from Obsessive Compulsive Disorder (OCD) s have both obsessions as well as compulsions.
-Then again, oftentimes, such a person might have only one or the other.

 Common Compulsions: